Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: On fundamental groups of moduli spaces

 A quadratic differential $\phi$ on $\rs$ is \emph{saddle-free}, if it has no saddle trajectory.
 Then there are only half-planes and horizontal strips by \cite[Lem.~3.1]{BS}.
 Note that in such a case: \begin{itemize} \item In each horizontal strip, the trajectories are isotopic to each other. \item The boundary of any component consists of separating trajectories. \item In each horizontal strip, there is a unique geodesic, the \emph{saddle connection}, connecting the two zeroes on its boundary. \end{itemize}

-\begin{example} Figure~\ref{fig:loop} shows several local horizontal strip decompositions on $\rs$ corresponding to the motion of a L-flip at a self-folded triangle (the top picture).
-In particular, there is a `wall crossing' state (the bottom picture) when there is a saddle trajectory (red cycle), which bounds a \textrm{degenerate} ring domain (meaning one of its boundary components is a double pole).
-Note that, in the pictures \begin{itemize} \item the emerald/blue vertices (bullets) are poles or marked points, \item the black/red suns are double/simple poles respectively, \item the red vertices (small circles) are simple zeroes, \item the emerald arcs are (generic) geodesics, \item the blue arcs are separating trajectories, \item the red solid arc/cycle is a saddle trajectory (in the bottom picture) and the red dashed arc is a saddle connection (in the top picture). \end{itemize}
+\begin{example} The right picture of \Cref{fig:2loop} shows eight local horizontal strip decompositions on $\rs$ corresponding to the motion of a L-flip at a self-folded triangle (in the top disk), which are around a collision state--the middle disk.

+In particular, there is a `wall crossing' state (the bottom disk) when there is a saddle trajectory (red cycle), which bounds a \textrm{degenerate} ring domain (meaning one of its boundary components is a double pole).
+Note that, in the disks \begin{itemize} \item the emerald/blue vertices (bullets) are poles or marked points, \item the black/red suns are double/simple poles respectively, \item the red vertices (small circles) are simple zeroes, \item the emerald arcs are (generic) geodesics, \item the blue arcs are separating trajectories, \item the red solid arc/cycle is a saddle trajectory (in the bottom disk) and the red dashed arc is a saddle connection (in the top disk). \end{itemize}

-Moreover, \Cref{fig:loop} demonstrates a loop in the moduli space of quadratic differentials which corresponds to the L-twist (as the bottom picture of \Cref{fig:T}) of the saddle connection in the top picture.
+Moreover, the right picture of \Cref{fig:2loop} also demonstrates a loop in the moduli space of quadratic differentials which corresponds to the L-twist (as the bottom picture of \Cref{fig:T}) of the saddle connection in these octagons.

-For comparison, see the left picture of \Cref{fig:2loop} (or \cite[Fig.~4.3]{KQ2}) for the horizontal strip decompositions pictures of another loop in the moduli space, which corresponds to a braid twist (as the top picture of \Cref{fig:T}). \end{example}
+For comparison, see the left picture of \Cref{fig:2loop} (or \cite[Fig.~4.3]{KQ2}) shows eight horizontal strip decompositions of another loop in the moduli space, which corresponds to a braid twist (as the top picture of \Cref{fig:T}), which are around a collision state--the middle octagon. \end{example}

 The \emph{real blow-up} of $\rs$ with respect to $\phi$ is a weighted DMSp $\rs^\phi_{\wty}$ obtained from $\rs$ by replacing each puncture $p$ in $\wt_{\le-3}$ with a boundary component $\partial_p$ with $\on{ord}_\phi(p)-2$ marked points and regarding $\wty=\Tri$ as decoration set with weights given by the degree of the finite singularities, $\wt_{-2}=\sun$ as puncture set.
 One can also forget about the decorations and denote by $\rs^\phi$ the corresponding weighted marked surface with punctures.